splitgraph/socrata-roulette/README.md

 ## How does it work?

-We first pick a random Socrata dataset.
+We first pick a random Socrata dataset (by sending a query to Splitgraph like `SELECT * FROM "splitgraph/socrata".datasets ORDER BY random() LIMIT 1`).

 Then we go through its columns and classify them as:

 - Measures (something that can be counted/calculated, like an `AVG(integer_column)`, `SUM(some_price_column)` etc)
 - Dimensions (something that can be aggregated on, like a timestamp, an ID or a text column)